ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 ![remotePR](../../images/remotePR.png)
 The above flowchart demonstrates a Pull Request (PR1) without simplifying out the remote vs local versions of the Feature2branch.
 Typically multiple pushes are made from your local to remote branch before a pull request is drafted to take all of those commits (C3, C4, C6, and C7) into the Upstream Main branch.

-We will continue this demonstration and cover the specifics of a [Pull Request](github-pull-request) more thoroughly in the next section.
+We will continue this demonstration and cover the specifics of merging via a [Pull Request](github-pull-request) more thoroughly in the next section.

 ## Pulling